Missing Voice?

 9781839105531 Edward Elgar Publishing

-Edited by Adrian Wilkinson, Professor of Employment Relations and Human Resource Management, Department of Employment Relations and Human Resources, Griffith Business School, Griffith University, Brisbane, Australia and Visiting Professor, University of Sheffield, UK, Tony Dundon, Professor of Employment Relations and Human Resource Management, University of Limerick, Ireland and the Work and Equalities Institute, University of Manchester, UK, Paula K.Mowbray, Senior Lecturer in Human Resource Management, Griffith University, Australia and Sarah Brooks, Lecturer in Organisational Behaviour, University of Sheffield, UK
+Edited by Adrian Wilkinson, Professor of Human Resource Management, Department of Employment Relations and Human Resources, Griffith Business School, Griffith University, Brisbane, Australia and Visiting Professor, University of Sheffield, UK, Tony Dundon, Professor of Employment Relations and Human Resource Management, University of Limerick, Ireland and the Work and Equalities Institute, University of Manchester, UK, Paula K.Mowbray, Senior Lecturer in Human Resource Management, Griffith University, Australia and Sarah Brooks, Lecturer in Organisational Behaviour, University of Sheffield, UK

 Publication Date: 2022 ISBN: 978 1 83910 553 1 Extent: 238 pp